osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 So there you have it: your personal notes linked to the map and stored in one place.
 Document your adventures!

+&nbsp;&nbsp;&nbsp;&nbsp;

+## File details

+The {% data variables.android-values.audionotes_plugin_name %} plugin generates audio/video/photo files in the following format:

+    {SHORTLINK_LOCATION}_Description.{avi,mp3,jpg}

+where `SHORTLINK_LOCATION` indicates the latitude and longitude of the location that the file is linked to.
+The `SHORTLINK_LOCATION` is encoded, according to the specification https://wiki.openstreetmap.org/wiki/Shortlink.